 The state of Washington has some of the strictest and toughest drug laws in the country.
 In fact, the majority of drug offenses are felonies.
-Some would find that hard to believe, considering the fact that the use of marijuana [both recreational and medical] has been legalized in the state.
+Some would find that hard to believe, considering the fact that the use of marijuana – both recreational and medical – has been legalized in the state.

-- The type and amount of drug found on you
+The type and amount of drug found on you

-- Whether your intent was to use or sell the drugs found on you
+Whether your intent was to use or sell the drugs found on you

-- Your criminal history [for example, a past DUI]
+Your criminal history (for example, a past DUI)

 Whether or not a firearm was found in your possession

-- If you are an adult or juvenile
+If you are an adult or juvenile

-- Whether the case is in state or federal court
+Whether the case is in state or federal court

 Penalties for Drug Possession Charges

+The penalties for drug crimes in Washington are very strict and the possibility of jail time is still very high.
 Although there have been a few changes to the legalization of marijuana in the state, the possession of up to an ounce of marijuana is not a crime under Initiative 502.
 However, being caught with anything over that is a felony punishable by up to five years in prison.

 Defending Controlled Substances Charges

-Examples of common defenses are:
+Examples of common defenses include:

-The evidence was obtained during illegal search and seizure.
+The evidence was obtained during illegal search and seizure

-You were lured into committing the crime that you normally wouldn’t commit (for example by an undercover officer).
+You were lured into committing the crime that you normally wouldn’t commit (for example, by an undercover officer)

-That probable cause to search you, your vehicle or home was not established or based on racial stereotyping.
+That probable cause to search you, your vehicle, or home was not established or based on racial stereotyping

-The search warrant used was either obtained or used illegally.
+The search warrant used was either obtained or used illegally

-The evidence used against you was obtained by police informants (who are known to lack credibility or have ulterior motives).
+The evidence used against you was obtained by police informants (who are known to lack credibility or have ulterior motives)

 Drug Possession Jail Alternatives